SeleniteDevelopment/ForkBounce/README.md

 ## Malware warning
 Forks of LiquidBounce project can have **trojans**, **malware** or **R.A.T** (Remote access trojan).
 If you found something in one of this custom builds / forks, please create issue in this repository or contact with me.
 Please don't send proofs like virustotal scan or other anti-malware.
 Please send screenshot of source with malware code

+### Contributing

+You can contact me by something from [here](https://e-z.bio/cp404).
+Or you can fork this repository, do some changes and make pull request to this repository.

+## Issues

+If you have some issues with one of this custom bulds, please create issue in this repository or contact to me.

 ## License warning
  Please notice that the original LiquidBounce project is publicized and licensed under GPLv3, which does **NOT** allow anyone to **sell/distribute** softwares without **disclosing their source**.